sepandhaghighi/pyrgg/README.md

 ## Application

-pyrgg is an easy to use synthetic random graph generator based on <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a>/JSON format written in python. pyrgg has this ability to generate graphs in different sizes and designed to provide input files for test, benchmark and performance analysis of graph processing frameworks(some of them mentioned here) , but it can be used in any other research program that include graphs in DIMACS/JSON format.
+pyrgg is an easy to use synthetic random graph generator based on <a href ="http://www.diag.uniroma1.it/challenge9/format.shtml">DIMACS</a>/JSON format written in python. pyrgg has the ability to generate graphs in different sizes and designed to provide input files for test, benchmark and performance analysis of graph processing frameworks(some of them mentioned here) , but it can be used in any other research program that include graphs in DIMACS/JSON format.

 - [Medusa](https://github.com/JianlongZhong/Medusa "Medusa")